KTH/kth-node-redis/README.md

 No more callback based methods.
 Promised based methods have new names.

+If used in combination with `@kth/api-call`, that needs to be at least version 4.4.0

 If you are using `client.get`, change to a promise based approach like:

 ```javascript